schneems/schneems/_posts/2017-04-19-the-four-year-typo.md

 I'm a horrible speller.
 I often joke that I got into programming because it doesn't matter how you spell your variables, as long as you spell them consistently.
 Even so, I spend a good portion of my days writing: writing docs, writing emails, writing commit messages, writing issue comments, and of course writing blogs.
 Before I publish an article, I run my work by an editor, which makes this typo even more exceptional.

-I got a note about a typo on a [Devcenter article on Rails 5.x](https://devcenter.heroku.com/articles/getting-started-with-rails5) that I maintain.
+I got a note from a customer about a typo on a [Devcenter article on Rails 5.x](https://devcenter.heroku.com/articles/getting-started-with-rails5) that I maintain.
 This article published over a year ago has had 4 different editors/contributors and 19 revisions.
 I can't give out numbers but this article has had A LOT of page views.
 It is the number one article I maintain by a huge margin, it was pretty surprising when I opened this note and it mentioned I had a typo.

 > and if you app depends on a gem from one of these groups to run, you should move it out of the group